curityio/kubernetes-training/2-ingress-tutorial/README.md

 ## 3. Prepare SSL Certificates

-First install cert-manager and prepare it for certificate issuance:
+In another terminal window install cert-manager and prepare it for certificate issuance:

 ```bash
 ./3-prepare-external-certificates.sh